achraf-jeday/Drupal-11-Maidenov-Passwords/web/modules/custom/maidenov_user_api/README.md

 # Maidenov User API

-This module provides REST API endpoints for user registration and packing key management for the Maidenov Passwords application.
+This module provides REST API endpoints for user registration and packing key management for the **Maidenov Passwords** application.

+## Overview

+The Packing Key is a user-defined master key used by the frontend application to **encrypt and decrypt confidential password data**.
+This key is:
+- Entered by the user in the frontend
+- Hashed and stored securely in Drupal (using Bcrypt/Argon2)
+- Never stored in plain text
+- Used to validate the user's key before allowing access to encrypted data
+- Essential for the security model of the password manager

+The module provides four REST endpoints for managing user accounts and packing keys, plus a backend form for administrative management.

 ## Features